-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-- Hearing Exam: 1 routine hearing exam every year - Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year). - Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors and are available in rechargeable style options (for an additional \$50 per aid).
+What you must pay when Services that are covered for you you get these services Hearing services IN NETWORK Diagnostic hearing and balance evaluations performed by your Hearing exams: provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, \$15 copay for each audiologist, or other qualified provider.
+Medicare-covered diagnostic hearing exam.
+Hearing Exam: 1 routine hearing exam every year \$0 copay for 1 routine Hearing Aids: up to 2 TruHearing-branded hearing aids hearing exam every year. every year (one per ear per year).
+Benefit is limited to TruHearing's Advanced and Premium You should see a hearing aids, which come in various styles and colors and TruHearing provider for the are available in rechargeable style options (for an routine exam. additional \$50 per aid).
 You should see a TruHearing provider to use this benefit.
-Call 1-855-205-5570 to schedule an appointment (for TTY/TDD, dial 711). - TruHearing hearing aid purchases include: - First year of follow-up provider visits from date of hearing aid purchase - 60-day trial period - 3-year extended warranty - 80 batteries per aid for non-rechargeable models - Benefit does not include or cover any of the following: - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Additional cost for optional hearing aid rechargeability - Costs associated with loss & damage warranty claims

-Costs associated with excluded items are the responsibility of the member and not covered by the plan.
+Call 1-855-205-5570 to Hearing aids: schedule an appointment (for TTY/TDD, dial 711).
+TruHearing hearing aid purchases include: Up to 2 hearing aids per - First year of follow-up provider visits from date of year (one per ear per year). hearing aid purchase - 60-day trial period \$699 copayment per aid - 3-year extended warranty for Advanced Aids through - 80 batteries per aid for non-rechargeable models a TruHearing provider.
+Benefit does not include or cover any of the following: \$999 copayment per aid - Ear molds for Premium Aids through a - Hearing aid accessories TruHearing provider.
+Additional provider visits - Additional batteries; batteries when a rechargeable An additional \$50 per hearing aid is purchased Premium aid for - Additional cost for optional hearing aid rechargeability rechargeable style options. - Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of OUT OF NETWORK the member and not covered by the plan.
 Hearing exams: